lemunozm/termchat/README.md

 [cargo]: https://doc.rust-lang.org/cargo/getting-started/installation.html

 # How it works?
-To no saturate the network, *Termchat* uses a only a multicast message to found other *termchat* applications in the network once connect by first time.
+To not saturate the network, *termchat* uses a only a multicast message to found other *termchat* applications in the network once connect by first time.
 Once a new application has been found by multicast, a TCP connection is created between them.

 ## Usage